YLTai/live2d-py/README.en.md

 [中文](./README.md)

-**Notes: The Live2D Core module used in this project needs to be downloaded from the Live2D official website.
-Meanwhile, the release of the Python build library will be temporarily suspended.**
+**Notes: The Live2D Core module used in this project needs to be downloaded from the Live2D official website. **

 Load and manipulate Live2D models using pure Python instead of web engine (JavaScript).